islamislamic/monthly-virtues/README.md

 > "The year is twelve months, of which four are sacred: three consecutive months, Dhu al-Qa‘dah, Dhu al-Hijjah and Muharram, and Rajab of Mudar which comes between Jumaada and Sha‘baan."
 > &mdash; <cite>Bukhari</cite>

+There are some additional virtues and mentioning of this month:
+- Prophet Nuh’s Ark came to rest on Mount Judi on this day <cite>- Ibn Kathir</cite>
+- Fasting on 9th day (Ashoora) used to be obligatory before fasting in the month of the Ramadan became obligatory. <cite>- Bukhari<cite>

 ### Worships
 #### Highly Recommended:
 - Fast on the day of ‘Ashoora’, the 10th of Maharram.